Skip to content Accessibility statement

 Assessment and feedback

-The Department of English and Related Literature employs a variety of assessment methods, including group presentations and closed exams, but with a strong emphasis on essay writing.
+The Department of English and Related Literature employs a variety of assessment methods, including group projects and open exams, but with a strong emphasis on essay writing.
 Your main mode of assessment will be essays, which will range from short exploratory exercises to more detailed discussions on a topic of your choice.
 We offer high levels of feedback and ample opportunities for you to meet with staff to discuss your written work.

 Your work in Philosophy is assessed by a more or less equal mix of essays and exams – the exact blend of assessment depends on the modules you choose.
 In the first year, some work is assessed by online tests and poster presentation.